School and Community Gardens

-Backyard Eats is adept at managing the challenges that community gardens and restaurant gardens present, including community relations, conceptual design support, detailed garden design, 3D rendering, grant writing, subcontractor management, compliance with township and municipal rules, and planning for long-term maintenance.
+Backyard Eats is adept at managing the challenges that these projects present: including community relations, conceptual design support, detailed garden design, 3D rendering, grant writing, subcontractor management, compliance with township and municipal rules, and planning for long-term maintenance.

 Gardens for Public Schools